 A web content filter for guest WiFi prevents these scenarios from happening.
 When you subscribe to a filtering service, the connection to the service is made through a voluntary change of your router´s DNS settings.
 Safeguards are in place to prevent any security vulnerabilities from being exploited or the router´s DNS settings from being involuntarily changed (by a hacker).
 The web content filter for guest WiFi will also prevent your WiFi router from being taken over by a worm.

 Protecting Guests´ Devices from Online Threats

-A web content filter for guest WiFi protects your guests´ mobile devices from malware by preventing Internet users from accessing websites known to harbor online viruses, trojans, adware and other forms of malicious software (“malware”).
-It does this by inspecting every request to visit a web site against a series of pre-configured filters.
+A web content filter for guest WiFi protects your guests´ mobile devices from malware and ransomware by preventing Internet users from accessing websites known to harbor online viruses, trojans, adware and other forms of malicious software (“malware”).
+It can also prevent Internet users from visiting websites that have been constructed with the sole purpose of executing a phishing attack.
+WiFi content filters do this by inspecting every request to visit a website against a series of pre-configured filters.